A bit about the what and the how

 My therapeutic approach is extremely versatile and is used to address everything from challenges in relationships to existential questions.
+A lot of my work involves helping clients with their:

 I am trained in a psychodynamic, relational approach to experiential psychotherapy.
 I know; that’s a mouthful!
+You can read more below…

-In essence it means that my therapy guides you in exploring and becoming more familiar with your emotions and thought processes.
+But in essence it means that the therapy guides you in exploring and becoming more familiar with your emotions and thought processes.
+It helps you understand how they contribute to your everyday functioning and well being.

 The therapeutic approach in more detail